Cramessar/podverse_mockup/README.md

 You should have `Dockerfile`s for backend, frontend, and the database setup in place.

-To build and start all services (backend, frontend, and Postgres):
+To build and start all services (backend, frontend, Postgres, Redis, Celery, and Celery-Beat):

 ```bash
 docker compose up --build